Agent for Windows

 - Remove the malicious file from the golden image.

-- If you believe the WildFire verdict is incorrect, override the verdict for the PE file on theHash Exceptionspage of the Traps management service.
+- If you believe the WildFire verdict is incorrect, override the verdict for the PE file on theHash Exceptionspage of Traps management service.
 Then perform aCheck Infrom the Traps console on the golden image.

 - If you later rename the golden image, you must run thecytool vdi updateto update the golden image name in the registry.